yorkpshaw/hot-stocks/journals/karis.md

 * Troubleshooting IntradayChart
 * Debugging tests
+* Debugging add to Portfolio from Saved
+* Cleaning up code

 I helped Ben code and troubleshoot IntradayChart as a function component and troubleshoot.

 I helped York debug tests for the api/news_items endpoint.

-Still need to fix add to portfolio from Saved not showing current_cost bug.
+I fixed the SimpleCard Portfolio button logic to include cost_basis from current_cost of Saved as cost_basis in Portfolio.

+I cleaned up code using black (Python), Format Document (JS), and Sort Imports (all).
+I also removed unused variables from our ghi files.

 ## 12/05/2022